Test particles in Kaluza-Klein models: Introduction and overview of results

-This paper studies geodesics in the Kaluza-Klein framework.
-It works in a general setting where the higher-dimensional metric encodes both massless and massive 4D fields.
-The starting point is the notion that, in these conditions, a particle’s classical mass and electromagnetic charge should not be strict constants of geodesic motion.
-In regions of spacetime with massive gauge fields or non-constant Higgs fields, physical particles can interact with massive bosons, so their own charge and mass can change.
+This paper studies geodesic motion on a higher-dimensional spacetime $M_4 \times K$ and how it is perceived through the lens of 4D physics.
+The setting is more general than usual, with background Kaluza-Klein metrics that encode both massless and massive 4D fields.
+Geometrically, those metrics determine Riemannian submersions with fibres that need not be totally geodesic.
+The main physical motivation is the notion that, in these conditions, a particle’s classical mass and electromagnetic charge should not be strict constants of motion.
+When massive gauge fields are present, or when the Higgs fields are not constant, physical particles can interact with massive bosons, so their own charge and mass can change.
 Thus, it would be natural to have definitions of mass and charge of a test particle that enabled such variations along a geodesic.
-This would also illustrate how a higher-dimensional, classical theory can exhibit qualitative features (particle charge and mass change) that are usually reserved for QFT calculations.
+This would also illustrate how a higher-dimensional, classical theory can produce 4D effects (particle charge and mass change) that usually only appear in QFT calculations.